FiQCI/fiqci-examples/qiskit/README.md

 srun --account project_xxx -t 00:15:00 -c 1 -n 1 --partition q_fiqci python -u qb_flip.py --backend helmi
 ```

 This will print the output to the terminal.
-The `-u` option enables constant updating of the output through python.
+The `-u` option enables constant updating of the output in the terminal.

 As a batch script: